-The COVID-19 pandemic is devastating the world economy - and the gambling industry is by no means immune.
-The virtual edition of the Mare Balticum Gaming Summit is focused on providing a forum for in-depth, expert discussions of the effects that COVID-19 is having on the online gambling industry.
+The crisis is devastating the world economy - and the gambling industry is by no means immune.
+The virtual edition of the Mare Balticum Gaming Summit is focused on providing a forum for in-depth, expert discussions of the effects that crisis is having on the online gambling industry.
 Slotegrator Head of Sales Vadim Potapenko is joining the panel discussion on whether the online casino industry is benefitting from the disruption of the sports betting industry.

 Isolation, quarantine, and social distancing measures are crippling businesses of all shapes and sizes, including those in the gambling sector.
 Around the world, brick-and-mortar casinos have been shuttered and major sports events have been canceled, leaving casino owners and sportsbook operators cornered and desperate.